How to check if an app name is taken

 Is a search result enough to make a final decision?

-It is a strong first filter, but important launches should still include a manual review of the most relevant storefronts and competing apps.
+It is a strong first filter, but important launches should still include a manual review of the most relevant storefronts and competing apps before you commit.

 What if I find a similar name but not an exact match?

 Treat it as a signal to review more closely.
-Similar names may still create discoverability and brand confusion issues even when they are not identical.
+Similar names may still create discoverability and brand confusion issues even when they are not identical, especially in the same category.

 Related guides